 Every December security companies pull out their list of predictions for the coming year.
 These predictions are generally bland, and either cite the specific problem the company addresses as the big trend for the next year, or recycles predictions from previous years.

-Rather than add to the noise, the Security Research Team at Veracode created a list of resolutions for 2014 that developers could use to help make their code more secure.
+Rather than add to the noise, the Security Research Team at CA Veracode created a list of resolutions for 2014 that developers could use to help make their code more secure.

 I will get to know at least one application security professional.
 Regularly talking to application security folks when you don’t need things from each other helps you understand why security is asking for seemingly weird stuff, and helps security understand how they impact you.